Callum Styles

-Callum John Styles (born 27 March 2000) is a professional footballer who plays as a left-back, midfielder or winger for EFL Championship club West Bromwich Albion.
+Callum John Styles (Каллум Стайлз; born 27 March 2000) is a professional footballer who plays as a left-back, midfielder or winger for club West Bromwich Albion.
 Born in England, he plays for the Hungary national team.

 Club career

 Styles developed through the Burnley academy but failed to earn a professional contract and was released aged 16.

 Bury

 Styles joined League One club Bury and made his debut professional team in their final game of the season against Southend United on 8 May 2016.
 He came on as a 75th-minute substitute for Anthony Dudley as the team won 3–2.
 In making his debut, Styles became the first player born in the new millennium to make an appearance in the Football League.
 Bury were later deducted three points after it was found Styles was not properly registered when he made his debut.

 Styles signed a professional contract with Bury on 21 February 2017, signing a two-and-a-half-year deal.